MicrosoftDocs/mixed-reality/mrtk-unity/release-notes/mrtk-27-release-notes.md

 - In the Scene Understanding demo script, added the `GetSceneObjectsOfType` function to retrieve all observed scene object of a certain kind. [#9524](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9524), [#9744](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9744)
 - In command line build tool, only scenes specified by the `sceneList` or `sceneListFile` flags (when any flag is present) will be included in the build. [#9695](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9695)
 - In build tool, there is a new option to specify a path to `nuget.exe` and use that to perform package restore instead of using `msbuild` (the default option). [#9556](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9556)
+- Fixed issue where using Windows XR Plugin could result in stale hand joints and doubled hand meshes. [#9890](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9890)
+- Fixed issue where using Windows XR Plugin's automatic remoting feature led to missing input and interactions. [#9868](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9868)
+- Fixed issue where the BuildDeployWindow would try to query an invalid reg key for the Windows SDK path. [#9664](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9664)
+- MRTK's glTF importers are now optional.
+If multiple glTF importers are present, MRTK's can be disabled by adding `MRTK_GLTF_IMPORTER_OFF` to the custom scripting define symbols. [#9658](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9658)

 ## Known Issues